 The pyramid of values is a technique for investigating the different components of a specific desire or challenge.
-It helps an individual to define the what, how and why of a goal or a dream.
+It helps an individual to define the what, how, and why of a goal or a dream.

 The technique starts with questioning the level of common life and works its way up to the level of being aware of one’s mission and purpose.
-Then moving back in reverse order to understand other layers of a person’s values.
+Then move back in reverse order to understand other layers of a person’s values.

 This back and forth traversing of values is a self-reflection tool that helps anyone to swing into action mode.
 It increases the number of options you have to find solutions to an obstacle in your life.